ChewOnThis/e2k-e3k-systems/MidSem/ProjectTest/DEBUG_LOGGING.md

 # Debug Logging System

 ## Overview
-Basic debug information logging has been added to the bridge control system to help with troubleshooting and monitoring system behavior.
+Enhanced debug information logging has been added to the bridge control system to help with troubleshooting and monitoring system behavior.
+The system now includes improved state management and memory optimization.

 ## Debug Functions